DUI Lawyer Fairfax, VA

 If I pre-enroll, does any of my ASAP time get credited toward my court-assigned probationary time?

 No. You can’t get any time credit toward a probation sentence.
 You can, however, receive credit for any classes you attend before your conviction.
-Our DUI defense lawyer can help you decide if you want to pre-enroll based on the circumstances of your case.
+Our DUI defense lawyer may help you decide if you want to pre-enroll based on the circumstances of your case.

 When do I report to ASAP?